 (http://www.universiteitleiden.nl/en/staffmembers/jeroen-codee) Jeroen Codée is associate professor at Leiden University where he leads the carbohydrate research group of the BIOSYN department.
 He obtained his PhD degree from the same university and returned after a post-doctoral visit with Prof. Peter Seeberger at the ETH in Zurich, Switzerland.
 Main focus of the group is on the development of synthetic methodology, including automated synthesis approaches, for the synthesis of bio-active carbohydrates as tools for glycobiology and immunology.
-In the GLYCOVAX project Dr Codée is the Supervisor of ESR 4 and ESR 5 and the mentor of ESRs 1, 3, 13 and 14.
+In the GLYCOVAX project Dr Codée is the Supervisor of ESR4 and ESR5 and the mentor of ESR1, ESR3, ESR13, ESR14 and ESR15.
 For the supervision of the ESRs he will be supported by Prof. Gijs Van der Marel, who is Professor of Synthetic Organic Chemistry.

 Beneficiary 05: CIC bioGUNE (Center for Cooperative Research in Biosciences), Derio Vizcaya, Spain

 CIC bioGUNE is a non-profit biomedical research organization, founded in 2002 at the initiative of the Department of Industry of the Basque Government, opened its research facilities at the Technology Park of Bizkaia in January 2005.
 Since then, CIC bioGUNE has been playing a strong role in advancing biomedical research and technological innovation in the Basque Country and Spain.
-The center invest in the development of different technology platforms such as genome analysis, proteomics, metabolomics, NMR, electron microscopy, macromolecular crystallography and animal facility.
-The research activity focus on two main fields: “molecular recognition and host pathogen interaction” and “metabolism and cell signaling in disease”.
-Cic bioGUNE emply more than 20 research group leaders, more than 100 postdocs, technicians and engineers, and provides training opportunities to over twenty Ph.D. students each year.
+The center invests in the development of different technology platforms such as genome analysis, proteomics, metabolomics, NMR, electron microscopy, macromolecular crystallography and animal facility.
+The research activity focuses on two main fields: “molecular recognition and host pathogen interaction” and “metabolism and cell signaling in disease”.
+Cic bioGUNE employs more than 20 research group leaders, more than 100 postdocs, technicians and engineers, and provides training opportunities to over twenty PhD students each year.

 (http://www.cicbiogune.es/center/about) Jesus Jiménez-Barbero is the scientific director at CIC bioGUNE and Ikerbasque research professor since 2014.

-Earlier in his career, JJB worked at CERMAV-CNRS, Grenoble, 1986; then he moved to University of Zurich (Switzerland) as Postdoc; he worked also at National Institute for Medical Research (UK) 1988 (Postdoc) and at Carnegie Mellon University, USA; 1990-92 (Postdoc and visiting).
-In 1992 he joined the Instituto the Quimica Organica General (IQOG-CSIC) where he worked at the beginning as senior research scientist and then as Research Professor.
+Earlier in his career, Prof. Barbero worked at CERMAV-CNRS, Grenoble, 1986; then he moved to University of Zurich (Switzerland) as Postdoc; he worked also as a Post-doc at the National Institute for Medical Research (UK) in 1988 and at Carnegie Mellon University (USA) in 1990-92, as a post-doc and visiting scientist.
+In 1992 he joined the Instituto de Quimica Organica General (IQOG-CSIC) where he worked at the beginning as Senior Research Scientist and then as Research Professor.
 He has also held Visiting Professorships at École Normale Supérieure, Paris (2004), Univ.
 Pierre et Marie Curie, Paris VI, (2009), and Univ.
 Milano-Bicocca (2010-12).
-He moved to the Basque Country to become Scientific Director of CIC bioGUNE (Nov 2014).
+He moved to the Basque Country to become Scientific Director of CIC bioGUNE in November 2014.

 Beneficiary 06: CNRS (Centre National de la Recherché Scientifique), Paris, France.